AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 Mapped clients
 ---------------

-The same clients obtained from the Identity Server are used to send OMF messages to a topic.
-A client may only be mapped to one topic per namespace.
+Devices sending OMF messages each need their own unique clientId and clientSecret.
+The clientId and secret are used to authenticate the requests, and the clientId is used route messages to the proper topic(s).
+ClientIds may be mapped to at most one topic per namespace.
-It is recommended that the client you wish to map to the topic be different from the client used in the AuthenticationHandler.

 Create a Topic
 --------------